 Step-by-Step Instructions for creating your first Microsoft Team

-- From the Suggested Teams page, click the Create a team button in the first box labeled Create a team
+- From the Suggested Teams page, in the first Create a team box, click Create a team.

 - In the Create your team window, enter the Team name.
 Make sure the name is descriptive and easily identifies the purpose of your team.